nisiyong/gitlab-board-plus/README.md

 A Chrome extension that enhances GitLab Board management functionality for more efficient project management.

+## Why This Exists

+GitLab Board Plus is a lightweight project management extension designed for small teams.

+In many companies, GitLab (especially the open-source version) is widely used as an internal code hosting platform, but its project management features are relatively basic.
+For technical teams, while GitLab's Issues are powerful enough on their own, as tasks gradually increase, there's a lack of intuitive and flexible board experience like GitHub Projects.

+I wanted to provide some practical enhancement features through a small extension to help teams filter Issues more conveniently and view task status, thereby improving collaboration efficiency.
+It's not as powerful and complex as GitHub Projects, just a simple extension tool to address some daily pain points.

+This is a Vibe Coding project.
+I'm not skilled at developing Chrome extensions, but with AI's help, I was able to quickly get started and turn an idea into a practical tool.
+This creative process also made me re-recognize the creative boundaries of individual developers in the AI era.

+I hope this little tool can also inspire you 🙂

 ## ✨ Key Features

 - **🎯 Smart Filtering**: Quickly filter Issues by assignee, labels, milestones, etc.